meisaputri21/Indonesian-Twitter-Emotion-Dataset/README.md

 ## Citation
 If you want to publish a paper using this dataset, please cite this publication: <br />
 **Mei Silviana Saputri, Rahmad Mahendra, and Mirna Adriani, "*Emotion Classification on Indonesian Twitter Dataset*", in Proceeding of International Conference on Asian Language Processing 2018.
-2018. (to be published).**
+2018.**

 ## License